SAP-samples/teched2022-DA180/exercises/ex6/README.md

 <br>![](/exercises/ex6/images/02_019_0010.png)

-Using an advanced join SQL statement of all the attributes temporary table, we then create the stations priceclass dataframe.
+Using an advanced join SQL statement of all the attributes temporary table, we then create the __stations priceclass dataframe__.
 ````Python
 # Build the classification training data HANA dataframe
 stations_priceclass=conn.sql(